usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 **Manufacturer:**

-- Provide information to the IoT device customer for the role/position within the organization that is responsible for determining the security and privacy regulatory requirements with which the IoT device capabilities comply.
+- Provide information to the IoT device customer for the role or position within the organization that is responsible for determining the security and privacy regulatory requirements with which the IoT device capabilities must comply.

 **Agency:**